MlennGarien/800craft/README.txt

     PyroPyro, Revenant, Varriount, Voziv, Zaneo, #mcc on Esper.net, HyveBuild/iCraft team, MinerCPP team, OpenCraft team

-And thank You for using fCraft!
+And thank You for using 800Craft!